Cray-HPE/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

    CEC> help
    ```

-   **CAUTION**: Run only the CEC commands in this procedure.
+   **Caution**: Run only the CEC commands in this procedure.
 Do not change other CEC settings.

 6. From the `CEC>` prompt, generate an unlock token for the CEC.
 Use the `enable` command (alias for `unlock` command) without arguments to display a random unlock token on the CEC front panel.